- Form 50 Certificate of Representation.

 Who can sign the Form 50 certifying the named representative for the artificial entity?

 The form 50 must be signed by an officer of the artificial entity or public body.
 To sign as an officer under Rule 57, a person must be one of the following: the chief executive; operating, financial, legal or accounting officer of an artificial entity or public body; chair of the governing board, president, treasurer, secretary, vice-president, vice-chair, assistant secretary, assistant treasurer, superintendent, or other person who performs a major policy making function for the artificial entity or public body; trustee of a trust; executor or administrator of an estate; general partner of a limited or general partnership; manager of member of a limited liability company; or any other individual designated as an officer by the artificial entity or public body.
-By signing the form, the officer is certifying under oath that the named representative has not been disbarred from, or is not currently under suspension or probation with respect to the practice of law in any State or jurisdiction within the United States; has not been convicted of a felony or crime involving dishonesty or false statement in the ten year period prior to the appearance of the respective in the Court; has not been determined to have engaged in the unauthorized practice of law in this or any other jurisdiction; has not had any prior certification revoked by the Chief Magistrate; and that it is not an employee's primary duty to prosecute or defend Justice of the Peace Court civil actions.
+By signing the form, the officer in lieu of any notarial obligation, is affirming under penalty of perjury and/or termination of representation privileges that the named representative has not been disbarred from, or is not currently under suspension or probation with respect to the practice of law in any State or jurisdiction within the United States; has not been convicted of a felony or crime involving dishonesty or false statement in the ten year period prior to the appearance of the respective in the Court; has not been determined to have engaged in the unauthorized practice of law in this or any other jurisdiction; has not had any prior certification revoked by the Chief Magistrate; and that it is not an employee's primary duty to prosecute or defend Justice of the Peace Court civil actions.
 The officer who signed the form has the continuing responsibility to notify the Chief Magistrate's office and the Justice of the Peace Court in which the artificial entity or public body has a case pending of any material change and circumstances affecting the certificate.
 This notification must occur within a reasonable time and at least one week prior to any appearance in a Justice of the Peace Court of the officer or employee involved.

 Who can serve as a representative for an artificial entity or public body?